Thanks to the Affordable Care Act, your premiums are now guaranteed to pay for health care instead of executives' yachts.

-Marjorie E. (“Betsy”) Wood serves as Economic Policy Associate and Managing Editor of Inequality.org at the Institute for Policy Studies.
+Marjorie E. (“Betsy”) Wood serves as a Senior Economic Policy Associate and Managing Editor of Inequality.org at the Institute for Policy Studies.

 Betsy has an extensive background in research, writing, and teaching on labor and inequality.
 Prior to joining the IPS staff in 2014, she was a visiting professor at Cornell University’s School of Industrial and Labor Relations where she taught courses on U.S. labor history and labor rights.
 She also taught American history at the University of New Hampshire and has consulted for labor organizations in Washington, D.C.